LISAChallengeOfficial/sample-model-templates/README.md

 ### Update the Dockerfile

-- Ensure all dependencies are listed in `requirements.*` so that they are installed during this build process, as network access is disabled when your submission is run.
+- Ensure all dependencies are listed in `requirements.txt` so that they are installed during this build process, as network access is disabled when your submission is run.